bobpach/Postgres-CI-CD/Part-1-Deployment/README.md

 </details>

 ## ArgoCD
-You will need an ArgoCD token to connect to the server to synch the target application after the test passes.
+You will need an ArgoCD token to connect to the server to synch the target application after the tests pass.
 To get an ArgoCD token you will need to create a repository, project, role and policy.
 This can be done through the UI or CLI.
 For this blog we will use the UI.
 See ArgoCD documentation for CLI installation and commands.

 ### Create an Argocd Repository
 To add your git repository to Argo CD click on ‘Settings’ in the